gotestyourself/gotestsum/README.md

 Supported formats:
  * `dots` - print a character for each test.
- * `short` (default) - print a line for each package.
+ * `pkgname` (default) - print a line for each package.
- * `short-with-failures` - print a line for each package and failed test output.
+ * `pkgname-and-test-fails` - print a line for each package, and failed test output.
- * `short-verbose` - print a line for each test and package.
+ * `testname` - print a line for each test and package.
  * `standard-quiet` - the standard `go test` format.
  * `standard-verbose` - the standard `go test -v` format.